owlet42/kubeflow-docs/docs/user-guide/feast.rst

 .. image:: ../_static/user-guide-feast-data.png

-This is a set of time-series data with driver_id as the primary key (representing the driver entity) and event_timestamp as showing when the event happened.
+This is a set of time-series data with driver_id as the primary key (representing the driver entity) and event_timestamp as showing when the event happens.

 Setup the feature repo to register features
 -------------------------------------------

-Let's setup a feature repo for the feast project follow the next steps.
-Meanwhile, if you want to know more basic knowledges, such as a simple feature repo by yourself, please refer to `feast-quick-start <https://docs.feast.dev/getting-started/quickstart>`.
+Let's setup a feature repo for the feast project following the next steps.
+Meanwhile, if you want to know more basic knowledges, such as a simple feature repo by yourself, please refer to `feast-quick-start <https://docs.feast.dev/getting-started/quickstart>`_.

 ^^^^^^^^^^^^^^^^^^^^^^
 Setup the feature repo
 ^^^^^^^^^^^^^^^^^^^^^^

-New a python file like below screenshot to write **data_sources.py** file to load data from S3 storage.
+Create a Python file named ``data_sources.py`` as shown in below screenshot to load data from S3 storage.

 .. image:: ../_static/user-guide-feast-new-python-file.jpg